 ‘The history of York’, declared King George VI, ‘is the history of England’, and in many ways the history of Clifford’s Tower is the history of York.

-The fourth-and first stone-keep on the mound top, Clifford's Tower was built between about 1245 and 1272 to update the defences of the castle.
-Its unusual four-lobed design resembles the castle of Etampes in France, and the now destroyed Pontefract Castle in Yorkshire.
+The present stone tower was built between about 1245 and 1272 to update the defences of the castle.
+Its unusual four-lobed design resembles the castle of Etampes in France and the now destroyed Pontefract Castle in Yorkshire.

-After playing its part in the Civil War siege of York in 1644, the tower continued to be intermittently garrisoned: much to the disgust of York citizens, who scornfully referred to it as ‘the Minced Pie’.
+After playing its part in the Civil War siege of York in 1644, the tower continued to be intermittently garrisoned – much to the disgust of York’s citizens, who scornfully referred to it as ‘the Minced Pie’.
 The fire which destroyed its interior and ended its military career in 1684 may well have been an act of local sabotage, directed at Charles II’s violently unpopular garrison.

-Between 1825 and 1935 it was incorporated into and partly concealed by the walls of York prison, but since their demolition Clifford’s Tower has again become visible and can be visited as one of the foremost attractions of York.
+Between 1825 and 1935 the tower was incorporated into and partly concealed by the walls of York prison, but since their demolition Clifford’s Tower has again become visible and can be visited as one of the foremost attractions of York.